DhruvDoshi/blog-page/_posts/2019-09-01-What-is-Nodes-in-Blockchain-?.md

 ---
 layout: post
 title: What is Nodes in Blockchain?
-description: The term “node” is being used mostly in relation to blockchain, a decentralised digital ledger that records all cryptocurrency transactions and makes the information available to everyone via a connected device.
+description: The term “node” is being used mostly about blockchain, a decentralized digital ledger that records all cryptocurrency transactions and makes the information available to everyone via a connected device.
-summary: The term “node” is being used mostly in relation to blockchain, a decentralised digital ledger that records all cryptocurrency transactions and makes the information available to everyone via a connected device.
+summary: The term “node” is being used mostly about blockchain, a decentralized digital ledger that records all cryptocurrency transactions and makes the information available to everyone via a connected device.
 What this means is every transaction has to be chronologically recorded and distributed to a series of connected devices.
 These devices are called nodes.
 These nodes communicate with each other within the network and transfer information about transactions and new blocks.
 It is a critical component of the blockchain infrastructure.
 It helps maintain the security and integrity of the network.
 A blockchain node's main purpose is to verify each batch of network transactions, called blocks.
 Each node is distinguished from others by a unique identifier.
 tags: blockchain
 minute: 6
 ---